SSWConsulting/SSW.Rules.Widget/CONTRIBUTING.md

 - Clone the repo from <https://github.com/SSWConsulting/SSW.Rules.Widget>
 - Run `npm install` to install packages
-- Create a GitHub personal access token as per instructions
 - Create a `.env` file with the following variable:
 `VITE_API_URL: <URL to azure func>`